wpswings/event-tickets-manager-for-woocommerce/README.txt

 The users have to use the email address on which they received the ticket.
 By entering the email addresses users can validate their check-in for the events they are planning to participate in.

 **7)** **WPML Multilingual Support**
 The plugin comes with [WPML](https://wpml.org/purchase/) multilingual support, so as to say, the WooCommerce extension will work in your local language.
-You can also use the Loco Translate Plugin to translate the string in your local language.
+You can also use the Loco Translate Plugin to translate the string into your local language.

 Thus, making this plugin one of the best online ticketing solutions and event management plugins in WordPress for eCommerce websites.

 Visit [**Event Tickets Managers for WooCommerce Documentation**](https://docs.wpswings.com/event-tickets-manager-for-woocommerce/?utm_source=wpswings-events-doc&utm_medium=events-org-page&utm_campaign=events-doc) and learn more about the features and working of the plugin.

 Check out [**Event Tickets Managers for WooCommerce Knowledge base**](https://support.wpswings.com/wordpress-plugins-knowledge-base/category/event-tickets-manager-for-woocommerce/?utm_source=wpswings-events-kb&utm_medium=events-org-page&utm_campaign=kb)

-== LIVE  DEMO OF EVENTS  PLUGIN ==
+== LIVE  DEMO OF EVENTS TICKETS MANAGER PLUGIN ==

 * [**Event Tickets Manger Frontend Demo**](https://demo.wpswings.com/event-tickets-manager-for-woocommerce-pro/?utm_source=wpswings-events-pro&utm_medium=events-org-page&utm_campaign=frontend-demo)

 * [**Event Tickets Manager  Backend Demo**](https://demo.wpswings.com/event-tickets-manager-for-woocommerce-pro/request-for-personal-demo/?utm_source=wpswings-events-pro&utm_medium=events-org-page&utm_campaign=backend-demo)

 == WHAT PREMIUM VERSION OF EVENT TICKETS FOR WOOCOMMERCE OFFERS ==